NovaBACKUP Data Protection Blog

 Bare-Metal-Restore-4

-The reality is, hard drives fail and if you do not perform a backup of your hard drive, you could lose your data.
+The reality is, that hard drives fail and if you do not perform a backup of your hard drive, you could lose your data.
 A bare metal restore will allow you to restore your hard drive data to a "bare-metal" system, which does not have any software or operating system installed on it.
 This post will cover how to do a bare metal restore using a bootable NovaBACKUP recovery CD after a hard drive failure.
 To learn more about bare metal restore, view our post on Bare Metal Restore: How & When to Use It.

 In order to restore a NovaBACKUP image backup in a bare metal restore scenario, you first need to create a bootable Disaster Recovery CD or thumb drive, which includes a small operating system and software designed to access your backup image.